tkerby/flipperzero-firmware-wPlugins/documentation/SubGHzSupportedSystems.md

 # Sub-GHz Supported Protocols

-This file lists all supported Sub-GHz protocols available in Unleashed Firmware, both tested and untested.
+This file lists all supported Sub-GHz protocols available in RM Firmware (thanks to Unleashed), both tested and untested.

 That list is only for default SubGHz app, apps like *Weather Station* have their own protocols list